mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 ### The client metadata endpoint

-The browser sends uncredentialed requests to this endpoint via the `GET` method, with the `clientId` passed into the `get()` call as a parameter, without cookies.
+The browser sends uncredentialed requests to this endpoint via the `GET` method, with the `clientId` passed into the `get()` call as a parameter.

 For example: